AnveshW/GenomicSeqProcessor/README.md

 ### GenomicSeqProcessor
 This repository contains a Python program to construct reverse, complement, and reverse-complement sequences for DNA and RNA.
 This tool is essential for genomic studies and can handle genome data sourced from the NCBI (National Center for Biotechnology Information).
-The project was guided by Instructor Mr. Usama Khalil and leverages the Spyder IDE for development.
+The project was guided and leverages the Spyder IDE for development.

 ### Features